 [Takeoff #8] Toward a Marie Sklodowska-Curie Postdoctoral Fellowship

 The Marie Sklodowska-Curie Postdoctoral Fellowship is a European grant that enables a young researcher—within eight years of completing their dissertation—to spend two years in a foreign laboratory conducting research.
-Katalin Gosztonyi is a specialist in mathematics education at Eötvös Loránd University in Budapest; in other words, she studies teaching methods in this field.
+Katalin Gosztonyi is a specialist in mathematics education at Eötvös Loránd University in Budapest; in other words, she studies teaching methods in this discipline.
 It took several years of collaboration with Viviane Duran-Guerrier and Simon Modeste, both researchers atImag, to develop this project and put together a strong application.

-This is a highly competitive grant,” explains Katalin Gosztonyi.
-“It’s not enough to have an excellent project; you really have to tick every box, and that’s where Dipa can help us refine the application to address all these requirements.” ” It’s an approach that’s paying off, as the young Hungarian researcher now has two years of funding to work on teaching combinatorics, graph theory, arithmetic, and logic.“We want to create a tool that allows us to analyze sets of problems designed for progressive learning in the classroom and thereby help teachers.”
+“This is a highly competitive grant,” explains Katalin Gosztonyi.
+“It’s not enough to have an excellent project; you really have to check every possible box, and that’s where DIPA can help us refine the proposal to address all these requirements.” ” It’s an approach that’s paying off, as the young Hungarian researcher now has two years of funding to work on teaching combinatorics, graph theory, arithmetic, and logic.“We want to create a tool that allows us to analyze sets of problems designed to help students progress in their learning and thereby assist teachers.”

-Why not get your projects off the ground too?
+Why not get your projects off the ground, too?
 Contact us

 Our mission: to ensure the success of your project!